 Boat Rides & Other Islands

-Although there are several other inhabited islands in Penobscot Bay, one is easily reached from Vinalhaven.
+Although there are several other inhabited islands in Penobscot Bay, only one is easily reached from Vinalhaven.
 North Haven is only a half-mile from our north shore, separated by the yacht-filled Fox Islands Thoroughfare.
 A little outboard shuttle will take you and, if you like, your bike, back and forth.

 Of the other Penobscot Bay Islands, Matincus is populated by 60 or so stalwarts.
 Because every day here on Vinalhaven is a clear day, you can see it from your room about 15 miles to the south.
 Isle au Haut, about the same distance to the east, is also home to about 60 people and much of the island is part of Acadia National Park.
 Either can be reached, but only with a little advanced planning.